FoxoTech/methylprep/docs/methpype_tutorial.md

 cg00121626  4289.138844  4526.912128 -0.077822    0.481058  13.105917           37   Y  21664296      R
 ```

 ### Consolidate Values for Sheet

-To consolidate mutliple SampleDataContainer's into a dataframe that is compatible with **MethQC**, we run `consolidate_values_for_sheet` on a list of `SampleDataContainer`s.
+To consolidate mutliple SampleDataContainer's into a data frame that is compatible with **methQC**, we run `consolidate_values_for_sheet` on a list of `SampleDataContainer`s.
 Here the `SampleDataContainer`s come from `run_pipeline`, although a user could process their own `SampleDataContainer`s as we do above.

 ```python
 >>> data_dir = "/Users/marktaylor/life_epigenetics/methpype/docs/example_data/GSE69852"